 Designing digital customer journeys used to entail a relatively simple decision: you’d go web, you’d go mobile, or you’d go both.
-But as technology has evolved, so have customer expectations.
-To satisfy these increasing expectations, businesses need to shift from omnichannel-focused customer journeys to multiexperiences ones.
+But as technology has evolved, so have customer expectations forcing businesses to shift from omnichannel-focused customer journeys to multiexperiences ones.

 But what does this mean exactly?

 Multiexperience is about moving from a traditional inside-out, channel-focused mentality towards one that delivers an optimal customer experience.

 As customer-obsessed digital disruptors are entering every industry, they are pressuring companies to fundamentally change how they do business and interact with users.
 Thanks to these new players and the technology they leverage, customers expect frictionless and seamless experiences that they can complete with as few steps as possible and access through the channel, device, and touchpoint that is more convenient to them at that given moment.